LowKey88/meta-glasses-gemini/README.md

 The system provides clear confirmations and reminders:
 - Creating:
   * "I've scheduled 'Team Sync' for 3:00 PM!"
-  * "Your meeting 'Client Review' has been set for tomorrow at 2:00 PM"
+  * "I've scheduled 'Client Review' for 2:00 PM tomorrow!"
-  * "Weekly standup scheduled for every Monday at 9:00 AM"
+  * "I've scheduled 'Weekly Standup' for every Monday at 9:00 AM!"
-  * "Reminder set for daily check-in at 4:00 PM"
+  * "I've scheduled 'Cleaning Service' for 4:00 PM!"
 - Canceling:
   * "I've cancelled your last meeting: Team Sync"
   * "The 2:00 PM meeting has been removed from your calendar"